Psst TPAs! Your HSA Tech Partner May Be Taking Your Revenue

 About Keith Soranno

-We're pleased to have Keith provide this guest blog.
-In addition to occasionally blogging, Keith brings his extensive background in the employee benefits and financial services industries to Elevate as EVP of Sales.
-Keith combines his expertise in solution selling, partnerships, and business development with a genuine passion for creating strategic solutions, working tirelessly to help craft the perfect solution for our client partners.
+Keith brings extensive experience in employee benefits and financial services to his role as EVP of Sales at Elevate.
+He combines expertise in solution selling, partnerships, and business development with a passion for creating strategic solutions that deliver lasting value for client partners.

 Follow Keith on LinkedIn.